Hawaii visits Long Beach State following Tsohonis’ 26-point game - WTOP News

 BOTTOM LINE: Long Beach State hosts the Hawaii Rainbow Warriors after Marcus Tsohonis scored 26 points in Long Beach State’s 88-76 loss to the UC Riverside Highlanders.

-The Beach are 7-4 on their home court.
-Long Beach State is the Big West leader with 38.3 rebounds per game led by Lassina Traore averaging 10.6.
+The Beach have gone 7-4 in home games.
+Long Beach State is 3-4 in one-possession games.

 The Rainbow Warriors have gone 9-5 against Big West opponents.
-Hawaii is seventh in the Big West scoring 27.5 points per game in the paint led by Noel Coleman averaging 7.5.
+Hawaii ranks fifth in the Big West with 23.3 defensive rebounds per game led by Kamaka Hepa averaging 5.2.

-TOP PERFORMERS: Tsohonis is averaging 15.4 points for the Beach.
-Traore is averaging 13.1 points over the last 10 games for Long Beach State.
+TOP PERFORMERS: Tsohonis is scoring 15.4 points per game and averaging 3.4 rebounds for the Beach.
+Lassina Traore is averaging 13.1 points and 11.7 rebounds over the last 10 games for Long Beach State.

-JoVon McClanahan is averaging 10.6 points and 3.2 assists for the Rainbow Warriors.
-Kamaka Hepa is averaging 12.2 points over the last 10 games for Hawaii.
+Hepa averages 2.1 made 3-pointers per game for the Rainbow Warriors, scoring 11.5 points while shooting 39.9% from beyond the arc.
+Noel Coleman is averaging 12 points over the past 10 games for Hawaii.

 LAST 10 GAMES: Beach: 7-3, averaging 78.9 points, 39.0 rebounds, 14.3 assists, 6.9 steals and 4.1 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 76.7 points per game.